Old Church Slavonic: History

+Because of the very short time between Rastislav's request and the actual mission, it has been widely suggested that both the Glagolitic alphabet and the translations had been "in the works" for some time, probably for a planned mission to Bulgaria.

-The language and the Glagolitic alphabet, as taught at the Great Moravian Academy (Veľkomoravské učilište), were used for government and religious documents and books between 863 and 885.
+The language and the Glagolitic alphabet, as taught at the Great Moravian Academy (Veľkomoravské učilište), were used for government and religious documents and books in Great Moravia between 863 and 885.
 The texts written during this phase contain characteristics of the West Slavic vernaculars in Great Moravia.

-In 885 Pope Stephen V prohibited the use of Old Church Slavonic in Great Moravia in favour of Latin.
+In 885, Pope Stephen V prohibited the use of Old Church Slavonic in Great Moravia in favour of Latin.
 King Svatopluk I of Great Moravia expelled the Byzantine missionary contingent in 886.